hyperledger/fabric/docs/source/test_network.md

 the chaincode on the channel specified using the channel flag (or `mychannel` if no channel is specified).
 If are deploying a chaincode for the first time, the script will install the chaincode dependencies.
-By default, The script installs the Golang version of the fabcar chaincode.
+By default, The script installs the Go version of the fabcar chaincode.
 However, you can use the language flag, `-l`, to install the Java or javascript versions of the chaincode.

 After the **fabcar** chaincode definition has been committed to the channel, the